-то т GENERAL REMARKS ON THE INTERPRETATION OF MEASURES RELATING THE FREEZING OF ASSETS AND ECONOMIC RESOURCES UNDER SWISS CTIONS 4 1.1 which What are the normal administrative actions that are not affected by the asset freeze and can therefore be carried out by financial institutions without authorisation?
-4 1.2 credit Can income from securities transactions (corporate actions) of a blocked account be ted to this blocked accounts?
-4 1.3 be ac Can income from securities issued by companies or entities subject to financial sanctions cepted?
-4 1.4 banks Can financial institutions in Switzerland accept payments from non-sanctioned customers subject to financial sanctions? of 5 1.5 sanct Do banks have to declare the blocking of payments made by non-sanctioned clients to ioned individuals, enterprises or entities?
-5 1.6 upda Do declarations concerning the freeze of assets and economic resources need to be ted in the event of a change in wealth?
-5 1.7 they l Can individuals and institutions autonomously release assets and economic resources that have preventively frozen and notified to SECO, i.e. without prior consultation with SECO? at 6 1.8 How should the term "ownership" of a company or entity be interpreted?
-6 1.9 How should the notion of "control" over a company or entity be interpreted?
-6 Is it possible to take operational measures to eliminate effective control resulting from rship and control relationships exercised over a Swiss company or entity indirectly ioned?
-7 NTERPRETATION OF SPECIFIC PROVISIONS OF THE ORDINANCE ON THE SURES RELATING TO THE SITUATION IN UKRAINE 8 2.1 count Trade, brokerage and transport of crude oil and petroleum products with or to third cries (Article 12b) 8 2.2 Steel products and economically important goods (Articles 14a and 14c) 8 2.3 holdii Import and export of goods from/to designated territories and prohibition of financing, ngs and services in designated territories (Articles 13, 14 and 25) 10 2.4 Diamonds and products with diamonds (Article 14e) 12
+1. GENERAL REMARKS ON THE INTERPRETATION OF MEASURES RELATING TO THE FREEZING OF ASSETS AND ECONOMIC RESOURCES UNDER SWISS SANCTIONS

+1.1 What are the normal administrative actions that are not affected by the asset freeze and which can therefore be carried out by financial institutions without authorisation?

+1.2 Can income from securities transactions (corporate actions) of a blocked account be credited to this blocked accounts?

+1.3Can income from securities issued by companies or entities subject to financial sanctions be accepted?4

+1.4 Can financial institutions in Switzerland accept payments from non-sanctioned customers of banks subject to financial sanctions?
+5

+1.5 Do banks have to declare the blocking of payments made by non-sanctioned clients to sanctioned individuals, enterprises or entities?

+1.6 Do declarations concerning the freeze of assets and economic resources need to be updated in the event of a change in wealth?

+1.7 Can individuals and institutions autonomously release assets and economic resources that they have preventively frozen and notified to SECO, i.e. without prior consultation with SECO?
+6

+1.8 How should the term "ownership" of a company or entity be interpreted?

+1.9 How should the notion of "control" over a company or entity be interpreted?

+1.10 Is it possible to take operational measures to eliminate effective control resulting from ownership and control relationships exercised over a Swiss company or entity indirectly sanctioned?

+2. INTERPRETATION OF SPECIFIC PROVISIONS OF THE ORDINANCE ON THE MEASURES RELATING TO THE SITUATION IN UKRAINE 8

+2.1 Trade, brokerage and transport of crude oil and petroleum products with or to third countries (Article 12b)

+2.2 Steel products and economically important goods (Articles 14a and 14c)

+2.3 Import and export of goods from/to designated territories and prohibition of financing, holdings and services in designated territories (Articles 13, 14 and 25)

+2.4 Diamonds and products with diamonds (Article 14e)

-2.4.1 What are the different stages in the introduction of bans on the import of diamonds an i d prod ucts with diamonds originating in or coming from the Russian Federation?
-12 2.5 Contractual obligation to prevent re-exportation (Article 14f) 13 2.6 Freeze of assets and economic resources and mandatory reporting (Article 15 and 16) 15 2.7 and 2 Prohibition on accepting deposits and cryptoassets and mandatory declaration (Articles 21) 20 17 What persons or entities are affected by Articles 20 and 21?
+2.5 Contractual obligation to prevent re-exportation (Article 14f) 13 2.6 Freeze of assets and economic resources and mandatory reporting (Article 15 and 16) 15 2.7 Prohibition on accepting deposits and cryptoassets and mandatory declaration (Articles 20 and 21) 17 What persons or entities are affected by Articles 20 and 21?
 17 How should reports under Article 21 be made?
-17 How is the CHF 100'000 limit calculated?
-17 Whic h natural persons are affected by Article 20 of the Ordinance?
-19 Whic h legal persons are covered by Article 20 of the Ordinance?
-20 Othe r questions 20 2.8 Prohibition on the sale of securities (Article 23) 22 2.9 Prohibition on transactions with the Central Bank of the Russian Federation (Article 24) 22 2.10 Prohibitions on energy and mining companies in the Russian Federation (Article 28b) 24 2.11 Prohibitions on trusts (Article 28d) 24 Whic h legal forms are affected by Article 28d?
+17 How i is the CHF 100'000 limit calculated?
+18 Whic h natural persons are affected by Article 20 of the Ordinance?
+19 Which legal persons are covered by Article 20 of the Ordinance?
+20 Other questions 2 20 2.8 Central depositories prohibited from providing certain services (Article 22) 22 2.9 Prohibition on the sale of securities (Article 23) 22 2.10 Prohibition on transactions with the Central Bank of the Russian Federation (Article 24) 23 2.11 Prohibitions on energy and mining companies in the Russian Federation (Article 28b) 24 2.12 Prohibitions on trusts (Article 28d) 24 Whic h legal forms are affected by Article 28d?
 24 What is understood by control?
 25 What is the territorial scope of application?
 25 How does the exemption of Article 28d (3) apply?
-26 Is the ere a transition period and how is it regulated?
-27 2.12 Prohibition on provision of certain services (Article 28e) 27
+26 Is there a transition period and how is it regulated?
+27 2.13 Prohibition on provision of certain services (Article 28e) 27